ewancoder/dotfiles/.media-server/README.md

 - RAM limit: 12288 (12 Gb)
 - Recheck torrents on completion (better integrity)

-3. Set up: Sonarr, Radarr, Readarr
+3. Set up: Sonarr, Radarr
 - Authentication method: basic (admin, qwerty)
 - Authentication required: Disable for localhost

 Media Management:
 - Add root folder

-Profiles: (for books leave everything default)
+Profiles:
-- Add everything to Any except BlueRays, just remuxes; upgrades allowed, until Bluray2160p Remux
+- Add everything to Any except BlueRays and top Raw-HD for movies and no br-disk too, just remuxes; upgrades allowed, until Bluray2160p Remux
 - Add/edit BadTv quality: all except 4k (and also no Bluray-1080p Remux, and no Raw-HD or BR-DISK), upgrade until web 1080p
 - Remove all other profiles
 - Edit Delay profile: prefer Torrent